stfc/PSyclone/doc/user_guide/dynamo0p3.rst

   real(r_def), intent(in) :: ascalar
   type(r_tran_field_type), intent(in) :: yfield, xfield

-The exceptions from the ability to determine the precision from the model are Built-ins that calculate inner product and sum of a field, as the scalar global reductions in the LFRic infrastructure are currently only able to support ``field_type`` and hence have ``r_def`` precision.
-Also, the ``integer`` read-only scalars and ``integer``-valued fields can only currently have ``i_def`` precision.
+Certain Built-ins are currently restricted in the precision of the arguments that they accept.
+Those that calculate the inner product and sum of a field are restricted to ``r_def`` precision because the scalar global reductions in the LFRic infrastructure are currently only able to support ``field_type`` and hence have ``r_def`` precision.
+In addition, all integer arguments to Built-ins are currently restricted to ``i_def`` precision.

 Addition
 ########